-- Community Experiences: These placements provide the students exposure to a variety of service programs and clientele within the community.
-The student is required to complete 20 hours each of the first two semesters. - Level I fieldwork is completed as an integrated part of course work.
+- Have evidence of American Heart Association BLS for the Provider Cardiopulmonary Resuscitation (CPR) certification beginning the first semester of classes, and maintain current certification throughout the Occupational Therapy Assistant Program.
+This requirement may be met by successfully completing HLTK 1625. - 2.
+Community Experiences: These placements provide the students exposure to a variety of service programs and clientele within the community.
+The student is required to complete 20 hours each of the first two semesters. - 3.
+Level I fieldwork is completed as an integrated part of course work.
 These placements are completed the fall and spring semesters of the second year.
 During this time, the students will spend consecutive days in an assigned facility, which has agreed to work with the occupational therapy assistant program as a training site.
-Placements will include psychosocial, physical disabilities, geriatric, pediatric, and developmental disability facilities. - Level II fieldwork consists of two eight-week clinical experiences.
+Placements will include psychosocial, physical disabilities, geriatric, pediatric, and developmental disability facilities. - 4.
+Level II fieldwork consists of two eight-week clinical experiences.
 During this time the student will spend 40 hours per week at a contracted facility.
 Additional hours are frequently required to complete assignments at the various contracted fieldwork sites.
 Level II fieldwork is completed after all academic course work is completed.